hazelcast/hazelcast-python-client/README.md

 ```

 If a comparator is not specified for `PagingPredicate`, but you want to get a collection of keys or values page by page,
-this collection must be an instance of `Comparable` (i.e., it must implement `java.lang.Comparable` on the member side).
+keys or values of the collection must implement the `java.lang.Comparable` interface on the member side.
 Otherwise, paging fails with an exception from the server.
 Luckily, a lot of types implement the `Comparable`
 interface by [default](https://docs.oracle.com/javase/8/docs/api/java/lang/Comparable.html), including the primitive types,
 so, you may use values of types `int`, `float`, `str` etc. in paging without specifying a comparator on the Python client.